projectriff/node-function-invoker/README.md

 #### Build

  - Install dependencies by running `npm ci`.
- - Generate the Protobuf client and server with `npm run generate-proto`
  - Run the tests with `npm test`

 #### Full streaming setup